tmtk75/tmtk75.github.io/_posts/2013-02-19-an_onneliner_for_pretty_print_json.md

 ---
 layout: post
-title: An onneliner to format JSON in pretty-print with Ruby
+title: An oneliner to format JSON in pretty-print with Ruby
 tags: onenliner Ruby JSON prettyprint
 lang:
 creation-date: 2013-02-19 15:43:13 +0900